vanyle/vectarine/README.md

 To make the project cross-platform, we use python for all build scripts.

-To make a release build, run `uv run ./scripts/release-engine.py`.
+To make a release build, run `mise run release`.
 A distributable zip file will be created at the root.

 ## Building for other platforms than yours